-Nanoenzymes, as functional nanomaterials with enzyme-like characteristics, have gained tremendous attention in the biosensing system. ^{108, 109} For example, nanoenzymes demonstrated remarkable sensitivity and specificity in detecting avian influenza A (H5N1) virus.
-Ahmed et. al. utilized Au NP as peroxidase to amplify the signal for avian influenza A virus detection (Figure 6A).
-110 This dual enhanced colorimetric immunosensor enabled the detection of H5N1 with a limit of detection (LOD) as low as 1.11 pg/mL, suggesting that it was more sensitive than the ELISA or bioassays based on plasmonic.
+Nanoenzymes, as functional nanomaterials with enzymelike characteristics, have gained tremendous attention in viral detection.
+108,109 For example, nanoenzymes demonstrated remarkable sensitivity and specificity in detecting the avian influenza A (H5N1) virus.
+Ahmed et al. utilized Au NP as peroxidase to amplify the signal for avian influenza A virus detection (Fig. 6A).
+110 This dual enhanced colorimetric immunosensor enabled the detection of H5N1 with a limit of detection (LOD) as low as 1.11 pg mL-1, suggesting that it was more sensitive than ELISA or bioassays based on plasmonics.
 It has been further applied to detect other avian influenza A viruses such as H4N6 and H9N2.
-In addition, Yan's group developed a Fe3O4 magnetic nanoparticles (MNP) based nanoenzyme-strip for EBOV detection which is 100-fold more sensitive than the standard strip method, thereby providing a valuable simple screening tool for diagnosis of various pathogens (Figure 6B).
-111
+In addition, Yan's group developed an Fe3O4 magnetic nanoparticle (MNP)based nanoenzyme-strip for the detection of EBOV, which is 100-fold more sensitive than the standard strip method, thereby providing a valuable simple screening tool for the diagnosis of various pathogens (Fig. 6B).111